ALL VEHICLES MUST COMPLY WITH THE FOLLOWING: Updated 02/04/2017

 (e) Other Considerations

 i.
 An effective rollover bar must be fitted of a height no less than 50mm at its top edge above the helmet of the normally seated driver.
 It must be wider than the driver’s shoulders at that height.
-It must be constructed of steel tubing of minimum 44.30mm diameter with a minimum wall thickness of 3.2mm.
+It must be constructed of steel tubing (for specification see section (g) materials.
 It should have a hole of 6mm drilled in the underside for checking the tube thickness.
 It should have the top bar straight or curved, but not tubes meeting in an inverted ‘V’.
 It must be effectively braced to a structural member.

 ii.
 Closed vehicles the main roll over bar hoop must be placed as near to the roof as possible.